How to take care of your batik art

 Store flat or rolled loosely

-If not framed, roll the batik with acid-free tissue paper, never fold it — creases can crack the wax and break the dye lines.
+If not framed, roll the batik with acid-free tissue paper, never fold it — creases can break the dye lines.

 -